arjun-christopher/CloudFlash/README.md

 ### Frontend
 - **UI**: Responsive design with modern CSS
+- **Load Balancing**: Intuitive controls for algorithm selection and monitoring
 - **Visualization**: Dynamic charts using Chart.js
 - **Real-time Updates**: Automatic refresh of metrics and status